zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **apiml.catalog.tile.id**

     Specifies the specific identifier for the product family of API services.
-    This is a value used by the API ML to group multiple API services together into a single tile.
+    This is a value used by the API ML to group multiple API services into a single tile.
     Each identifier represents a single API dashboard tile in the Catalog.

     **Important!** Specify a value that does not interfere with API services from other products.